ypinhsuan/tp/docs/DeveloperGuide.md

 ### Undo/Redo Feature

-The Undo/Redo feature allows users to revert wrongly executed commands.
+The undo/redo feature allows users to revert wrongly executed commands.

 This section explains the implementation of the Undo and Redo mechanism and highlights the design considerations taken into account when implementing this feature.

 #### Implementation

-The Undo/Redo mechanism is designed around maintaining a history of `TutorsPet` states, and restoring a particular state when the user triggers an undo or redo command.
+The undo/redo mechanism is designed around maintaining a history of Tutor's Pet states, and restoring a particular state when the user triggers an undo or redo command.

 The undo and redo mechanism is facilitated by `VersionedTutorsPet`.
 It extends `TutorsPet` with a history of Tutor's Pet states, stored internally as a list of `TutorsPetState`.
 It also maintains a `statePointer` to keep track of the undo/redo history.

 A `TutorsPetState` object contains a Tutor's Pet state, represented as a `ReadOnlyTutorsPet`, along with a message that describes the changes relevant to this state.

+The class diagram below summarizes the relationships between the key classes used for the undo/redo feature:

 ![TutorsPetState](images/TutorsPetState.png)

-Additionally, it implements the following operations:
+Additionally, `VersionedTutorsPet` implements the following operations:

 * `VersionedTutorsPet#commit(String commitMessage)` – Saves the current Tutor's Pet state, along with the corresponding commit message, in its history.
 * `VersionedTutorsPet#undo()` – Restores the previous Tutor's Pet state from its history.